-You may not have heard of salt and pepper diamonds before, but they are precious and unique gemstones that are easily identifiable.
+You may not have heard of salt and pepper diamond before, but they are precious and unique gemstones that are easily identifiable.
 They have a unique, speckled appearance that comes from abnormalities in the mineral content of the stone.

 Unlike clear or coloured diamonds, a salt and pepper diamond contains a mixture of black and white inclusions that give it its name and aesthetic.